Transportation Security Administration: 2013 Los Angeles airport shooting

 On Friday, November 1, 2013, TSA officer Gerardo I. Hernandez, age 39, was shot and killed by a lone gunman at the Los Angeles International Airport.
 Law enforcement officials identified the suspect as 23-year-old Paul Anthony Ciancia, who was shot and wounded by law enforcement officers before being taken into custody.
 Ciancia was wearing fatigues and carrying a bag containing a hand-written note that said he "wanted to kill TSA and pigs".
 Hernandez was the first TSA officer to be killed in the line of duty.

 2015 New Orleans airport attack

 On March 21, 2015, 63-year-old Richard White entered the Louis Armstrong New Orleans International Airport armed with six Molotov cocktails, a gasoline lighter, and a machete.
 White began assaulting passengers and TSA officers by spraying them with a can of wasp killer, then started swinging his machete.
 A TSA agent blocked the machete with a piece of luggage, as White ran through a metal detector.
 A Jefferson Parish deputy sheriff shot and killed White as he was chasing a TSA officer with his machete.

 COVID-19 pandemic in the United States

 The TSA continued working throughout the COVID-19 pandemic in the United States.
 As of December 31, 2020, the TSA cumulatively had 4,978 federal employees test positive for COVID-19: 4,219 of those employees recovered, and 12 died as a result of the virus.

+Collaboration with ICE

+In January 2026, TSA head Ha Nguyen McNeill confirmed that the TSA was helping ICE "check against" passenger information.